Are you going on a luxury holiday to Japan?

 Enjoy Okonomiyaki in Hiroshima before visiting the A-bomb dome and the Hiroshima Peace Memorial Museum

-Popularised in Osaka and often simply referred to as ‘octopus balls’, this must-try street food Japan is made of batter filled with minced octopus that’s cooked in a special moulded pan to produce delicious spherical delights.
+Popularised in Osaka and often simply referred to as ‘octopus balls’, this must-try Japanese street food is made of batter filled with minced octopus that’s cooked in a special moulded pan to produce delicious spherical delights.
 They can then be topped with green onion, dried fish shavings, takoyaki sauce and mayonnaise.
 Equally popular among tourists and locals, you’ll often see people eating takoyaki before a night out.

 Finding where you can buy takoyaki is easy if you keep an eye out for the distinctive hemispherical pan.
 Be careful though – once cooked, the takoyaki can be molten so be prepared to wait just a few minutes before tucking in.